 University of Turin - Italy

-The Workshop is aimed at PhD students and young Postdocs with the goal to promote a thorough understanding of the functions of glial cells in health and disease.
+The Workshop is aimed at PhD students and Postdocs with the goal to promote a thorough understanding of the functions of glial cells in health and disease.
 The program includes lectures on the newest conceptual advancements and methodological approaches in the study of glial cells in synaptic functions, development and CNS diseases.

 SCHEDULE and LOCATION

 The workshop will be held on OCTOBER 1-3, 2020 via live streaming

 The total number of participants will be limited to 100 students, and registrations will be dealt with on a first come, first served basis.